House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 8. Drywall Mud Pan

 Mud pans are inexpensive and invaluable.
 They are used to hold the mud while you transport it around.
-They’re available in multiple sizes and you should ensure that you buy one that is big enough without being overly cumbersome.
-Aluminum pans are lightweight which means that they can be shifted around easily while holding all the mud you’re going to use.
+They’re available in multiple sizes, and you should ensure you buy one that is big enough without being overly cumbersome.
+Aluminum pans are lightweight and can be shifted around easily while holding all the mud you’re going to use.

 9. Drywall Sanding Sponges